kryptt/property-based-testing-workshop/README.md

 # workshop_rapidcheck

-Workshop about Property Based Testing of C++ with RapidCheck.
+Workshop about Property Based Testing in C++.

 ## Preparation

+Make sure that you set the proxy variables to be able to pull from the docker registry (ask the instructor for help)

 Build docker image.